apostrophecms/moog/README.md

 `moog` works in the browser, provided that `async` and `lodash` are already global in the browser. `moog` defines itself as `window.moog`.
 Currently it is not set up for use with browserify but this would be trivial to arrange.

 ## Changelog

+0.1.1: added `afterConstruct`, another optional method which is invoked after `construct`.
+Like `beforeConstruct` and `construct` it can be sync or async.
+Unlike those methods it DOES NOT take the `options` parameter.

 0.1.0: bc break: `__meta` is now an object with `chain` and `name` properties. `chain` is the array of subclass metadata objects as before. `name` is the class name being instantiated.
 Also, `__meta` is fully populated before any constructors are called.